 Bruce has tried different instruments over the years besides the mandolin including guitar and ukulele.
 He concentrated on the bass because, “It has four strings and I have four fingers.
 I think I could figure this thing out.”
 The bass turned out to be a good fit, as did the Back Beats.
 “Rockabilly, early rock and roll, and British invasion music is the greatest music and I am thrilled to be able to play it.”

-Drummer James Moses, a native of Shreveport, La., has been a musician most of his life, but his day job is as a professor of history at Arkansas Tech University in Russellville, AR, where he has taught modern American history since 1999.
-James is the author of a number of journal articles as well as an award-winning book, and thoroughly enjoys research, teaching, and his interactions with Tech students.
+Drummer James Moses, a native of Shreveport, La., is professor emeritus of history at Arkansas Tech University in Russellville, AR, where he taught modern American history for 22 years.
+Though no longer teaching, James still enjoys writing in his retirement.